Money Management Methods - Stock Index Money Management Methods

 In Indices there are two money management methods commonly used to manage the account capital in a traders account.

-The two equity management strategies are:
+The two money management trading strategies are:

 1. Risk: Reward Ratio

-2. Percentage Risk Method
+2. Percent Risk Method

 Risk: Reward Ratio